WSV – Policies

 4. Play Up

-- Players may play for a team in a division competition above their own, where that team is short handed, without compromising the competitiveness of that team.
+- Players of the same Club may play for a team in a division competition above their own, where that team is short handed, without compromising the competitiveness of that team.

-- Players playing for another team in the same division or a lower division does compromise the competitiveness of that team and thus the match points will be forfeit to their opposition, although the match may still be played.
+- Players playing for another team in the same division or a lower division does compromise the competitiveness of that team and thus that team constitutes a “social team”, although the match may still be played.

 - The handicap system is designed to ensure weak teams can play a competitive game against strong teams.
 This encourages weaker team to develop and stronger team to play well.